-- 2.1 To ensure accuracy of service charges and ensure that income from tenants rent payments and other charges does not subsidise services provided to its leaseholders and shared owners. - 2.2 To kKeep the level of service charge arrears to a minimum.
-To eEnsure that a consistent approach is taken to service charge arrears collection and that where necessary individual circumstances are considered taken into account. - 2.3 To set out how the Council Folkestone and Hythe District Council consults with leaseholders and other shared owners with regards to Section 20 of the Landlord and Tenant Act 1985, as amended by Section 151 of the Commonhold and Leasehold Reform Act 2002.
+- 2.1 To ensure accuracy of service charges and ensure that income from tenants' rent payments and other charges do not subsidise services provided to its leaseholders and shared owners. - 2.2 To keep the level of service charge arrears to a minimum.
+To ensure that a consistent approach is taken to service charge arrears collection and that where necessary individual circumstances are considered. - 2.3 To set out how the Council consults with leaseholders and other shared owners with regards to Section 20 of the Landlord and Tenant Act 1985, as amended by Section 151 of the Common-hold and Leasehold Reform Act 2002.